linked in pixel

 tennis shoe and footprint in the sand of a foot and ankle patient

-Ochsner Orthopedics is home to an experienced team of fellowship-trained foot and ankle surgeons, advanced practice providers, dedicated nurses and rehabilitation specialists.
-Together, they provide personalized, cutting-edge care to patients all across the Gulf South.
+We have an experienced team of fellowship-trained foot and ankle surgeons, advanced practice providers, dedicated nurses and rehabilitation specialists.
 As part of one of the nation’s top orthopedic health centers, our team has the ability to consult with a variety of specialists and sub-specialists in related fields such as podiatry, sports medicine, rheumatology and diabetes care.
-We have deep expertise in both nonsurgical and surgical approaches.
-Ochsner also offers a variety of treatment options including outpatient rehabilitation and physical therapy and wellness services.
+Ochsner also offers a variety of treatment options, including outpatient rehabilitation and physical therapy and wellness services.

 Ochsner Health treats these ankle and foot conditions: